aprsworld/aprsI2C/sensors/IMU/README.md

-# BMP280
+# imuToMQTT

-Read the BerryIMU for gyro, accelerometer and magnometer.
-Processes the atmospheric temperature and pressure.
+Read BMP280 and LSM9DS1 (packaged on BerryIMU V3) for gyro, accelerometer and magnometer, pressure, and temperature.
+Send results to stdout and optiocally MQTT

 ## Installation